matthue-lee/feature-release-marketing/README.md

 - `--dry-run` – print the prompts without calling OpenAI.
 - `--auto-approve` – skip all approval prompts (useful for CI once you're confident in the flow).
 - `--preview-chars 600` – increase/decrease how much text is shown in each approval gate.
+- `--slack-webhook-url https://hooks.slack.com/...` – push each draft preview to Slack before the approval prompt (or set `SLACK_WEBHOOK_URL`).

 ### Serve the HTTP API (for Zapier/n8n integrations)
 ```bash